 What changes when compliance moves into the model

+A compliance check that used to take hours of manual review now takes seconds.
+More importantly, it happens earlier.
 Instead of discovering issues at plan check, teams surface them during design development — when they are still easy to fix.

 This shift — from checking after drawings are complete to evaluating compliance continuously — is part of a broader move toward model-based building code compliance in BIM.